tmnpierre/au-bon-deal/README.md

 MERISE's structured approach helps in creating well-organized, efficient databases and systems, making it a valuable methodology for complex information system projects.

+## Physical Data Model (PDM)

+### Table: `users`
+- `userid`: Primary key, INTEGER, unique identifier for the user.
+- `username`: VARCHAR(255), unique username.
+- `userpassword`: TEXT, user's password encrypted.
+- `isactive`: BOOLEAN, indicates whether the user account is active.
+- `createdat`: TIMESTAMP, the date and time the user account was created.
+- `updatedat`: TIMESTAMP, the date and time the user account was last updated.

+### Table: `products`
+- `productid`: Primary key, INTEGER, unique identifier for the product.
+- `productname`: VARCHAR(255), name of the product.
+- `productdescription`: TEXT, detailed description of the product.
+- `productprice`: NUMERIC(10,2), price of the product, must be positive.
+- `productquantity`: INTEGER, stock quantity of the product, must not be negative.
+- `createdat`: TIMESTAMP, date and time the product was registered.
+- `updatedat`: TIMESTAMP, date and time the product was last updated.

+### Table: `orders`
+- `orderid`: Primary key, INTEGER, unique identifier for the order.
+- `userid`: INTEGER, foreign key referencing `users(userid)`.
+- `ordertotalcostht`: NUMERIC(10,2), total cost before taxes of the order, must be positive.
+- `ordertotalquantity`: INTEGER, total quantity of products in the order, must be positive.
+- `createdat`: TIMESTAMP, the date and time the order was created.
+- `deliverat`: TIMESTAMP, the expected delivery date and time for the order.

 ## Roles and Permissions (RBAC)

 The "AuBonDeal" database uses a role-based access control (RBAC) model.
 Two main roles are defined: